SeaMonster-Studios/shopify-rescript-build-system/README.md

 ### Project Setup

 1. In your shopify store, create two duplicates of your production theme.
 One will be used while actively developing the theme, while the other will be used to snapshot features/fixes that are ready for the client to preview.
-Identify the duplicates with a name prefix like  `Seamonster Dev ::`  and `SeaMonster Stage ::`.
+Identify the duplicates with the prefix `SMS DEV ::` for the development theme and `SMS STAGE ::` for the staging theme.
 2. Edit `theme/config.yml`.
 This contains sections that should correspond to the themes that were previously created.
    * The `store` follows the pattern `your-store-name.myshopify.com`.
    * The `password` is a private app password that can be created using the [Themekit Access](https://apps.shopify.com/theme-kit-access?shpxid=a8e67f54-3B47-4818-715D-2431CE697661) app.